Cybersecurity to be regarded as "Cyber Risk Management" in 2017

 Compounding these problems will be the deployment of new technologies that will not only rattle the Cyber Risk Management community but also the broader economy.
 Blockchain and machine learning are technologies posed for wide scale adoption and disruption.
 The promise of these methods, one a means to conduct value transactions without trusted third parties and the other a means for computers to perform service industry jobs, will not only advance economic output but also evaporate many current jobs.
 These changes will come swiftly and stand on a par with the industrial revolution in their magnitude.

-Being prepared is one of the most effective ways to mitigate the risk of both current cyber vulnerabilities and those to come.
+Being prepared is one of the most effective ways to.
 Companies should look to have a trained workforce in the use of current technologies threats, while business leaders should have an understanding of technologies as they enter into their industries.
 In short, the best advice comes from Alastor Moody—constant vigilance.